benslack19/benslack19.github.io/_posts/2024-04-12-party-planning.md

 categories: [data science, statistics]
 ---

-A few years back when I started writing on this blog, I wrote a piece called [The probability of making your Friday night party](https://benslack19.github.io/data%20science/statistics/social_schedule/).
-Well the opportunity has now presented itself for predicting the number of people attending *our* party.
+A few years ago, not long after I started writing on this blog, I wrote a piece called [The probability of making your Friday night party](https://benslack19.github.io/data%20science/statistics/social_schedule/).
+Well, the opportunity has presented itself for predicting the number of people attending *our* party.
 This question came up between my wife and I since we're trying to plan party logistics.

 You might be asking yourself, "Ben, why don't you just request RSVPs and get a more definitive number?"
 There are several reasons for this:
 1. The number of people in attendance is not only a key factor in party planning, but a factor that both affects and is *affected by* logistics.
 If you build the party, they will come.
 Therefore, it would be helpful to get a probability distribution for the number of attendees even before sending an Evite or request RSVPs.
 1. Friends and family have increasingly busy schedules and sometimes RSVPs aren't reliable.
 We know they'd love to attend but have other barriers with complicated dependencies.
 Think caregiving for older parents, kids, or pets; travel preferences; already reserved tickets to sporting events; hair salon appointments (hey sometimes they're hard to get).
+Cancellations last minute are increasingly common.
 1. In a post-pandemic world, it's more acceptable to be a no-show if you're experiencing any health symptoms.
 1. I'm a geek and thought of the fun way this can be answered with probability and statistics!

-Here are the fun, geeky aspects of the problem.
+Here are some interesting aspects of the problem.
-- Estimating the total number of people might come means considering that the probabilities of coming vary across individuals.
-You can imagine that a grandmother will very likely come (probability of 0.9) while a co-worker with young kids is more of a toss-up (probability of 0.5).
-That's why an initial, naive approach for using the binomial distribution for the entire guest list would not be optimal; the binomial distribution would assumes constant probability across the individuals.
-However, one can apply binomial distribution to a group of friends or a family unit.
-Maybe one parent goes, and that parent can take 1 or 2 kids.
+- Estimating the total number of people means considering the variable probabilities of attending across individuals.
+A grandmother will very likely come (probability of 0.9) while a co-worker with young kids is more of a toss-up (probability of 0.5).
+That's why an initial, naive approach for using the binomial distribution for the entire guest list would not be optimal, since constant probability is assumed across individuals.
+However, one can apply binomial distribution to a group of friends or a family.
 - Determining the expected value is relatively easy.
 Understanding the uncertainty is harder.

-The core analytical aspect of this problem was addressed by a [1993](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExZWQ1eDd1dnI4YnBieHRoZTdoNzJycXNhYTFmeXl3dWE4YWlpZTA5NCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/6DTyIDQ1VfQnC/giphy.gif) paper by Ken Butler and Michael Stephens called [The Distribution of a Sum of Binomial Random Variables ](https://www.semanticscholar.org/paper/The-Distribution-of-a-Sum-of-Binomial-Random-Butler-Stephens/a85017f8ef59cefc315aec62c06fb8bb645b720d).
-However, we can re-derive some of the work through reasoning through just a few fundamental probability rules such as:
+This problem was addressed by a [1993](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExZWQ1eDd1dnI4YnBieHRoZTdoNzJycXNhYTFmeXl3dWE4YWlpZTA5NCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/6DTyIDQ1VfQnC/giphy.gif) paper by Ken Butler and Michael Stephens called [The Distribution of a Sum of Binomial Random Variables ](https://www.semanticscholar.org/paper/The-Distribution-of-a-Sum-of-Binomial-Random-Butler-Stephens/a85017f8ef59cefc315aec62c06fb8bb645b720d).
+However, we can re-derive some of the work through reasoning with just a few fundamental probability rules:
-- Identifying the probabilities of jointly events which are otherwise independent means multiplying the probabilities of the individual events ("and" statements)
+- Identifying the probabilities of jointly occurring events which are otherwise independent means multiplying the probabilities of the individual events ("and" statements)
-- Identifying the total probability of several events occurring means adding the probabilities of the individual events ("or" statements)
+- Determining the total probability of several events occurring means adding the probabilities of the individual events ("or" statements)
 - The sum of the probabilities of all possible events must add to 1.

 Let's get started!